stellar/account-viewer-v2/README.md

 A simple tool to view an account on the Stellar network and make transactions from it.

+This app replaces the original Account Viewer with an updated framework and design.

 ## Developing

 We use `create-react-app` with yarn for dependencies.